at-wr/Outspire/README.md

 This application is a personal experiment for educational purposes.
 Any potential issues caused by misuse of this application are not the responsibility of the author of Outspire.

 If you encounter any issues, feel free to create an issue or submit a pull request.
-Your contributions are welcome!
+And if you like this project, please give me a star!
+All kinds of contributions are welcome.

 ## Privacy Policy

 Outspire does not collect any user data.
-All data will only be transmitted between the TSIMS server, and the relay instance if you’ve enabled the Relay Encryption.
+All data will only be transmitted between the TSIMS server, the relay instance, if you’ve enabled the Relay Encryption, and your device.

 ## License